tiptenbrink/tiauth/README.md

 ## Registration

 By default, any user can register for your application.

-If they try to register when someone has already registered, it will be a no-op.
+When someone calls `start_register` (providing the application and their preferred user_id), the server computes the OPAQUE response and hands out a NewUser nonce.
+It will do this even if someone has already registered using that user_id.

+When someone calls `register_finish` with a NewUser nonce, no status is returned.

 <!-- ### Proof-mode -->